PhotoToolsPhotoTools

 What a layout tool can and cannot do for Canada

 A browser-based tool like PhotoTools is useful for understanding size and composition, checking head proportions, and preparing or printing passport photos for countries that accept self-supplied photos.
-It cannot, however, provide the photographer's name, address, and date that Canada requires on the back of the print.
+It cannot provide the photographer's name, address, and date that Canada requires on the back of the print — that requires a commercial photographer.

 For a Canadian passport specifically, use a commercial photographer who provides compliant prints with the required back-printing.
-For other countries, or for cropping and resizing a digital copy, the tool still helps.
+For other countries that allow at-home photos (U.S., U.K., India OCI, Schengen visa), the tool still helps.

 What size is a Canadian passport photo?